How soap kills the coronavirus

 GlitterBug Gel is given to the students to rub into their hands as it it was sanitiser.
 If you want to be sneaky, you can remove the GlitterBug label and tell them it is sanitiser.

 The GlitterBug Gel dries invisible.
-The UV light will show areas that have not been touched by the Gel.
-These typically include wrists, back of hands, nail beds and finger webbing.
+The UV light will show areas that HAVE been touched by the Gel.
+If GlitterBug Gel was a hand sanitiser (which it isn’t) then they would be sanitised.

 If germs were visible, we would be a lot more aware of how easily they can spread.
 That’s where GlitterBug Powder comes in.